What methods of transport does Air Transat provide for my pet?

 - The owner of the animal will have to pay CA$30 (plus tax) per animal for inspection by Agriculture Canada upon entry into Canada (except from the U.S.).

-- The kennel meets all requirements (see below for more information) and does not exceed 32in x 48.5in x 35.5in (length x width x height) and weight of animal and kennel combined does not exceed 100 lb.
+- The kennel meets all requirements (see below for more information) and does not exceed 32in x 48.5in x 35.5in (length x width x height)

 - Your pet has all necessary health documents required by your destination (see below for more information).